 "My greatest hope for her is to believe that she can be the best she can be."

-We recently launched a new project called A First Chapter to share stories of growth through promise, growth and inspiration.
+We recently launched a new project called A First Chapter to share stories of promise, growth and inspiration through early education.
 (If you missed our first family, meet the Johnsons and learn more about the project here!)

 We’re lucky to interact with the families, educators and communities who are working to support young children and plant the seeds of success every day.
 A First Chapter comes from our desire to celebrate and recognize these people.
 Because a child’s first chapter is our next chapter.